 When I moved to California, I was rather bewildered by the cookie swap.
 How is it that in all my years growing up in New York, I had never encountered such a thing?
 Was it a regional phenomenon?
-I was curious: why create extra work baking?
+I was curious: why create extra work by baking in such large quantities?
 Why were all the kitchens in my neighborhood churning out cookies like miniature factories?
 I couldn’t understand the purpose, other than to have an excuse to eat cookies.

 What’s inside these adorable bags?
 To be honest, I wasn’t sure what to make for the gathering this week, organized by Patty of Patty’s Food.
 It took me several days to ponder over what to make, when finally, slightly exasperated, I turned to my daughter and asked, “If I could make you any cookie right now, what kind would you like?”
 She didn’t hesitate: “Coconut Cookies!”